unitedstates/licensing/index.md

 [August 19, 2013](v1.html).
 First published.

 December 12, 2013.
 Rewrote the introduction.
 Removed "However"s in the suggested language.
 Added sections on determining IP status, that data is not copyrightable as such, and that this applies to software as well as data.
 Corrected typos.
 Updated signers list.

+April 7/15, 2013.
+Added Creative Commons as a supporter; added Timothy Vollmer as an author.